JustWhit3/useful-guides/ROOT/Installation/Ubuntu.md

 ```shell
 cmake $HOME/root-x.xx.xx
 ```
-> Please pay attention: if you planned to install ROOT in a different directory from the `$HOME` one, you have to replace the above command with `cmake path/to/folder/root-x.xx.xx` where `path/to/folder/` is the path to the folder in which you downloaded ROOT previously.
+> Please pay attention: if you planned to install ROOT in a different directory from `$HOME`, you have to replace the above command with `cmake path/to/folder/root-x.xx.xx` where `path/to/folder/` is the path to the folder in which you downloaded ROOT previously.

-d) compile it (this will take a while):
+d) and compile it (this will take a while):
 ```shell
 cmake --build .
 ```
-FInally, to complete the installation you have to set up the ROOT environment; in order to avoid repeating this latter command every time you enter the shell, you can do the following passages.
+FInally, to complete the installation you have to set up the ROOT environment in order to avoid repeating this latter command every time you enter the shell.
+You can do the following passages:

 Go in the `$HOME` directory:
 ```shell
 cd $HOME
 ```